 Dana has over 20 years of experience working in the higher education community and has been active in multiple state and regional associations.
-She is a former President of NCASFAA and has been an active member of SASFAA.
-Prior to joining us, Dana served as the Director of Financial Planning at High Point University in North Carolina for 12 years.
-She has also worked on both the Lender and Servicer side of student aid, most recently for Nelnet.
-She received her Bachelor's of Science degree from Guilford College and she holds a Master's degree in Public Administration and a Master's in Organizational Management.
+She is a former president of NCASFAA and has been an active member of SASFAA.
+Prior to joining us, Dana served as the director of financial planning at High Point University in North Carolina for 12 years.
+She has also worked on both the lender and servicer side of student aid, most recently for Nelnet.
+She received her bachelor's degree from Guilford College and she holds a master's degree in public administration and a master's degree in organizational management.
 Dana has daughter, Sloane.
 She is by far her greatest accomplishment.
-Dana also has a 4-legged daughter, Allie, who is more person than dog!

-Susan Shogren is the Credential and Certification Program Manager for NASFAA.
+Susan Shogren is the director of certification and credentialing for NASFAA.
 Her passion is helping financial aid professionals gain the recognition they deserve for the work they do supporting the dreams and aspirations of college students across the country.
-Susan has worked in financial aid for over 25 years, including at the University of Portland and the University of Maine.
+Susan has worked in financial aid for over 30 years, including at the University of Portland and the University of Maine.
 Prior to joining NASFAA, she provided Title IV regulatory compliance training to schools across the country on behalf of NELA and USA Funds.
 She has been recognized for her contributions over the years by both the Oregon Association of Student Financial Aid Administrators (OASFAA) and the Western Association of Student Financial Aid Administrators (WASFAA).

-Susan graduated from the College of William and Mary in Virginia, and holds the Association for Talent Development's Certified Professional in Learning and Performance® credential.
+Susan graduated from the College of William and Mary in Virginia, and holds the Association for Talent Development's Certified Professional in Talent Development (CPTD) certification, as well as the Certified Credentialing Professional (ICE-CCP) certification from the Institute for Credentialing Excellence.
 She lives in Portland, Oregon, and volunteers with the Cascadia Chapter of ATD, SOLVE Oregon, and the Oregon Community Foundation.